szellmann/anari-visionaray/README.md

 `anari-visionaray` adds the following extensions not specified by ANARI:

-- `VSNRAY_CAMERA_MATRIX`: adds a camera type (subtype: "matrix") that takes two `ANARI_FLOAT32_MAT4` parameters "view" and "proj" that corresponds to OpenGL's `MODELVIEW` and `PROJECTION` matrices.
+- `VSNRAY_CAMERA_MATRIX`: adds a camera type (subtype: "matrix") that takes two `ANARI_FLOAT32_MAT4` parameters "view" and "proj" that correspond to OpenGL's `MODELVIEW` and `PROJECTION` matrices.
 This is intended to be used for interoperability with OpenGL.
 - `VSNRAY_SAMPLER_VOLUME`: adds a sampler type that has an `ANARI_VOLUME` parameter named "volume" that is used to compose the input tuple.
 - `VSNRAY_RENDERER_CLIP_PLANE`: allows to set an array of clip planes evaluated by the ray tracing renderers.
-The list is comprised of `float4` tuples with the `xyz` coordinates the normal vector and `w` an offset to the clip plane.
+The list is comprised of `float4` tuples with the `xyz` coordinates represeting the normal vector and `w` an offset to the clip plane.